 Research your chosen focal department’s web site in order to learn about any additional requirements or application materials that may be needed.
 Applicants are strongly encouraged to contact the Graduate Studies Director and potential advisors in their planned focal department before submitting an application.

 Admission to the Ph.D. program must be approved by both the Environmental Studies Program and the focal department.
-All applications are reviewed independently by admissions committees in both academic units.
-Only candidates accepted by both committees are eligible for admission.
+Complete applications are first reviewed by the Environmental Studies admissions committee, which determines whether to allow the focal department access to the application.
+Only candidates approved by both committees are eligible for admission.
 Final admissions decisions are made by the Environmental Studies Program Director.

-Do not send application materials to focal departments.
-The Environmental Studies Program will provide focal departments with copies of relevant application materials.
+Do not send application materials to focal departments, and do not submit an application to the focal department.
+The Environmental Studies Program will provide focal departments with access to online ESSP applications we have approved for review by the focal departments.
 The following application requirements list only those materials required by the Environmental Studies Program.
-It is the prospective student’s responsibility to identify focal department application requirements, and to include any needed materials in the application packet.
+It is the prospective student’s responsibility to identify focal department application requirements, and to include any needed materials in the online application under “Additional Required Materials”.

-Two different sets of information must be submitted to the University, as described below.
-One set of materials is sent directly to the Office of Admissions; another set of materials is sent directly to the Environmental Studies Program.
-All materials must be received in our office by December 1st.
-Early submission is strongly recommended.
-Late or incomplete applications will not be accepted nor reviewed.
+Our doctoral application deadline is December 1.
+We strongly recommend early submission.
+Late or incomplete applications will not be reviewed.
 We do not make exceptions to this rule.
-It is the applicant’s responsibility to make sure that all application materials arrive by the deadline, including transcripts, reference letters, and GRE scores.
+It is the applicant’s responsibility to make sure that all application materials are submitted online by the deadline, including transcripts, reference letters, and GRE scores.

-If your chosen focal department has an earlier deadline than ours, you must have submitted all of your application materials to the Environmental Studies Program by the earlier deadline.
+If your chosen focal department has an earlier deadline than ours, you must have submitted all of your application materials to the Environmental Studies Program online application by the earlier deadline.

 We admit students for fall term only.